jenifersamuel786jesus-lgtm/App/docs/prd.md

 - **Instant face recognition** using hybrid AI (on-device + cloud) with minimal latency
 - **Real-time recognition workflow**:
   - **Known face detected**: Immediately whisper person's name and relationship via Bluetooth (e.g., 'This is John, your friend')
-  - **Unknown face detected**: Instantly whisper warning'You are meeting someone new', prompt patient to save person with name, face photo, and optional note (relationship: friend, doctor, neighbor, etc.)
+  - **Unknown face detected**: Instantly whisper warning 'You are meeting someone new', prompt patient to save person with name, face photo, and optional note (relationship: friend, doctor, neighbor, etc.)
   - **Face photo capture**: When saving a new person, system automatically captures and saves the current face image from camera feed as reference photo, displayed in save dialog for confirmation
   - **Saved face**: Newly saved faces with photos are immediately added to recognition database and available for instant recognition in future encounters
 - **Real-time whisper delivery**: All recognition results delivered within 1-2 seconds of face detection